islomar/my-notes/patterns-principles-practices-ddd.md

     * **Anticorruption layer**
         * Used to avoid corruption and protect your model from external influences.
 The interface adapts and translates to the interface of the other ocntext.
     * **Shared kernel**
-        * Sharing part of the model to ease integration between two teams working on two separate bounded contexts that have a lot of crossover in therms of domain concepts and logic.
+        * Sharing part of the model to ease integration between two teams working on two separate bounded contexts that have a lot of crossover in terms of domain concepts and logic.
         * To be used if you have two bounded contexts in the same subdomain that share a subset of domain logic.
+        * Other possible things: id VOs.
     * **Open host service**
         * If multiple consumers need the same transforrmation logic needed from our model, we can provide a set of services to expose the functinality of a context via a clear defined, explicit contract.
         * To communicate with me, here you have my API (support multiple clients)